Common Surinam toad

-The common Surinam toad or star-fingered toad (Pipa pipa) is a purely aquatic species of frog in the family Pipidae with a widespread distribution in South America.
-The species is known for incubating its eggs in honeycombed chambers in the skin of the mother's back, releasing fully formed froglets after a period of 4-5 months.
-It is an ambush predator that lies in wait in the water for prey to come into range, which it then captures using suction feeding.
+The common Surinam toad, the Suriname toad, or star-fingered toad (Pipa pipa), is a fully-aquatic species of frog, in the family Pipidae, with a widespread range across much of tropical South America and the island of Trinidad.
+The females of this species are well-known for "incubating" their eggs on their backs, in honeycomb-like depressions directly within the skin, releasing fully-formed froglets after a period of 4–5 months.
+Pipa pipa is an ambush predator, lying in-wait underwater for prey to inevitably wander too close, swiftly inhaling the unsuspecting creature using suction feeding.
+Additionally, the Surinam toad's rather flat body shape, combined with rather dark, dull coloration, serves as effective camouflage in the murky waters they inhabit, perfectly mimicking a dead leaf or piece of rotting wood as they await their next meal.

 Description

 P. pipa is a strictly aquatic frog and the largest member of its genus.
-The species has an exceptionally depressed body, almost entirely flat and with a broad, flat, triangular head.
-It is without a tongue.
+The species has an exceptionally depressed body, almost entirely flat and with a broad, flat, triangular head, without a tongue.
 The body is similar in appearance to a mottled brown leaf.
 The feet are broadly webbed with the front toes having small, star-like appendages.
 Males can grow up to 154 mm long, whereas females can reach up to 171 mm.
 Females can be distinguished not only by their length but also by their ring-shaped cloacas, visible when they are ready to breed.
 The skin color is mostly light brown with some darker spots on the back, providing good camouflage Nostrils are terminal, eyes very small, and the tympanum is missing.
 The limbs are in a laterally sprawled position in the plane of the body, and the fingertips are modified into four small lobes.
 Absence of a tongue prevents the species from capturing prey with that organ like most other frogs, and instead suction capture is used.

 The skull is hyperossified and the cranial and postcranial bones are heavily modified compared to other anurans.
 While the eyes are relatively small and narrow, the species has a lateral line system and neuromast organs which are assumed to help it locate prey and predators.

 The Surinam toad lacks dermal antimicrobial peptides that may inhibit disease agents such as chytridiomycosis and Ranavirus, which could make it slightly more susceptible to disease.